 AirDoctor 2000 CADR (smoke) is rated 162 CFM (cubic feet per minute).

 AirDoctor 2000 Maintenance and Upkeep

 AirDoctor 2000 is almost maintenance-free.
 All you have to do is clean the pre-filter occasionally and change the other 2 filters when necessary.

 The more often you clean Pre-Filter, the longer the carbon and HEPA filter life will be.
 AirDoctor recommends cleaning the pre-filter once every month.

 That’s easy and simple – unplug the air purifier, remove the front cover, and vacuum the pre-filter without even removing it.

-A carbon/Gas/VOC filter must be changed every 6 months, but UltraHEPA once yearly.
+A carbon/Gas/VOC filter must be changed every 6 months, but UltraHEPA must be once yearly.
 That may vary from the usage and dirtiness of the air, but AirDoctor recommends those.

-Besides filters, you will need to clean the air quality particle sensor as it also may become dirty over time.
-The cleaning process is simple, and you can read more about that in the user manual.
-The main thing is to do that carefully, so you don’t scratch it.
+Besides filters, you must clean the air quality particle sensor, which may also become dirty over time.
+The cleaning process is simple; you can read more about it in the user manual.
+The main thing is to do that carefully so you don’t scratch it.

 AirDoctor 2000, besides its smaller size, is powerful in removing microscopic particles from the air, VOCs, and odors.

 It is suitable for smaller spaces below 300 square feet for people who don’t want to consider air purifiers daily.
 Just set it to auto mode and breathe healthy air.